jyotisatya/python_learning/Assignment/Assignment4/Readme.md

-        'dog': 'A loyal domestic animal, often kept as a pet.', 'elephant': 'A large mammal with a trunk, native to Africa and Asia.', 'giraffe': 'A tall African mammal with a very long neck and distinctive spots.', 'lion': 'A large wild cat known as the king of the jungle, with a mane and powerful build.'
+        'dog': 'A loyal domestic animal, often kept as a pet.', 'elephant': 'A large mammal with a trunk, native to Africa and Asia.', 'giraffe': 'A tall African mammal with a very long neck and distinctive spots.', 'elion': 'A large wild cat known as the king of the jungle, with a mane and powerful build.'
     },
     'places': {
         'house': 'A building where people live, typically a family or group.',